 Process until finely ground.
 It will have the texture of coarse flour.
 That's it!
 So simple to make your own oat flour.
 If you don't have a food processor, you can also do this in a Vitamix.

-1 tbsp extra virgin olive oil (can also use avocado oil)
+- Extra virgin olive oil (can also use avocado oil)

 After you grind the oats, whisk them together with the pumpkin pie spice, salt, and baking powder.